Dealing with a mismatch between your assigned sex and your gender identity can be extremely stressful.

 Hormone therapy can align your sexual characteristics with your gender identity.
 The following two options are possible:

-- Feminizing hormone therapy: suppress testosterone, and boosting estrogens and progestogens hormones.
+- Feminizing hormone therapy: suppressing testosterone, and boosting estrogens and progestogens hormones.

-- Masculinizing hormone therapy: suppress estrogen, and boosting testosterone.
+- Masculinizing hormone therapy: suppressing estrogen, and boosting testosterone.

 Gender confirmation surgery

 Gender affirming surgery, gender confirmation surgery and gender reassignment surgery are all terms used to refer to the surgeries used to change one’s body to fit their gender identity.